suyu-emu/suyu-v0.0.4/docs/Caveats.md

 ## Arch Linux

-- httplib AUR package is broken.
-Set `httplib_FORCE_BUNDLED=ON` if you have it installed.
-- Eden is also available as an [AUR package](https://aur.archlinux.org/packages/eden-git).
+Eden is also available as an [AUR package](https://aur.archlinux.org/packages/eden-git).
 If you are unable to build, either use that or compare your process to the PKGBUILD.

 ## Gentoo Linux

-Do not use the system sirit or xbyak packages.
+Enable the GURU repository to install [`games-emulation/eden`](https://gitweb.gentoo.org/repo/proj/guru.git/tree/games-emulation/eden).
+This repository also contains some additional dependencies, such as mcl, sirit, oaknut, etc.

 ## macOS